brothertoad/notes/media.md

 - Taylor Swift - Shake It Off and Wildest Dreams
 - songs from Buffy The Vampire Slayer soundtrack - Susanna Hoffs and Divinyls
 - Allman Brothers - Blue Sky and Ramblin' Man
+- Roger Daltrey - Avenging Annie and Say It Aint' So Joe
+- Nelly Furtado - I'm Like A Bird and Turn Off The Light
+- Dido - White Flag
+- Mason Williams - Classical Gas

+### TV Series
+- The Blacklist
+- Two Broke Girls
+- How To Get Away With Murder season 3
+- New Girl seasons 5-7
+- Will And Grace season 9+
+- DCI Banks (on Amazon Prime)
+- Stranger Things (Netflix series)
+- Murder Call (Australian series)
+- Death In Paradise season 8
+- The Brokenwood Mysteries
+- D.A.G.
+- Man Caves
+- Hoarders
+- Grimm (on Amazon Prime)
+- Constantine
+- Stalker
+- Go On
+- The Bridge
+- Scandal season 2+
+- Late Columbo movies
+- This Emotional Life
+- Lovespring International

 ### Anime
 - Death Parade